-B.S.Ed. in Health & Physical Education
+B.S.Ed. in Health & Physical Education Undergraduate Programs

 The Health and Physical Education Bachelor of Science Certification Program (HPE) is designed for students who are seeking initial teacher certification in the P-12 teaching field in health and physical education.
 The program consists of: Coursework in the major field of study, Methodology courses addressing academic instruction, and Core coursework in professional education.

 The B.S.Ed.
 Health and Physical Education Professional Studies (Non Certification Track) program provides undergraduate students who are interested in education, the opportunity to take coursework with planned minors and concentrations.
 The degree allows for choice in several areas leading to a broad background.
 This program does NOT lead to teacher certification.